haoruanwn/MusicEngine/README.md

     sudo dnf install ffmpeg-devel
     ```

-#### Method 1: Integrate as a Git Submodule
+#### Method 1: Integrate via Git Submodule

-With this method, the `spdlog` library will be linked upwards as a public dependency, allowing you to call it directly in your own project.
+With this method, the `spdlog` library is linked upwards as a public dependency and can be called directly in your own project.

 1.  **Add the submodule**: